onja-org/w2_css_animation_project_pomodoro_timer/README.md

 ```bash
 git clone https://github.com/onja-org/w2_css_animation_project_pomodoro_timer.git
 ```
+2. Open the `src/` folder in your code editor.
+This is where you'll do all your work.

-2. Read through the entire README to understand the project requirements and timelines.
+3. Read through the entire README to understand the project requirements and timelines.
-3. Go back and start with **Part 1**
+4. Go back and start with **Part 1**

 ## Project Setup